Lmms13/PLush/README.md

 - the lib directory is used in the compiling stage, but the files stored there are deleted after the compilation

 test:
-- 0_valid: contains valid PLush code to test the compiler, plus the expected output for each program
+- 0_valid: contains valid PLush programs to test the compiler, plus the expected output for each program
-- 1_lexical_error: contains PLush code with lexical errors to test the lexer
+- 1_lexical_error: contains PLush programs with lexical errors to test the lexer
-- 2_syntactic_error: contains PLush code with syntactic errors to test the parser
+- 2_syntactic_error: contains PLush programs with syntactic errors to test the parser
-- 3_semantic_error: contains PLush code with semantic errors to test the typechecker
+- 3_semantic_error: contains PLush programs with semantic errors to test the typechecker